siri-1208/Music-Gener-Classification/README.md

-This file takes data from GITAN dataset and classifies according to the music genre
+This file takes data from dieasea dataset and classifies according to the whethe thwy have diease or not